ministryofjustice/laa-secure-document-storage-api/README.md

 # laa-secure-document-storage-api
-A repository containing the API for the LAA shared component for secure document storage
+A repository containing the API for the LAA shared component for secure document storage.

 ## Prerequisites